 Using pegs for fine motor activities is a great way for the development of muscle control in a small child’s hands.
 You can create many fine motor activities using pegs that don’t cost a lot of money – this is one such activity.

-In our ASD unit, we came across this cardboard tube, I’m unsure what it was used for, and we thought that it would make a perfect early morning fine motor control activity.
+In our special class for autistic pupils, we came across this cardboard tube, I’m unsure what it was used for, and we thought that it would make a perfect early morning fine motor control activity.
 This was a simple activity – the pupil was given a set amount of clothes pegs in a dish and they had to peg them to the top of the cardboard tube.
 It sounds simple enough, but if you have poor fine motor control, this could be a challenging activity.

-It’s important to understand that the pupil with ASD needs to know when this activity is finished, so by just giving the pupil a set amount of clothes pegs, they will know that they are finished when all of the pegs are attached to the top of the cardboard tube.
+It’s important to understand that autistic pupils need to know when this activity is finished, so by just giving the pupil a set amount of clothes pegs, they will know that they are finished when all of the pegs are attached to the top of the cardboard tube.

 There are also many ways in which this activity can be varied or made more challenging for the pupil: